luizagit/Picturesque-MS4/README.md

 - Scrolled down the page to see if the navbar is visible for a user all the time.
 - Tested the navbar being non-logged in, logged in and as an admin user and to see if the user's status is reflected in the navbar links:
     - login|register - for guests users
-    - my profile, order history, logout - for all logged in users
+    - my profile, order history, sign out - for all logged in users
     - for admin additional link - picturesque management
 - Checked when a photo is added to the photobag, a cart icon's colour changes to blue and a toast element with cart total and photobag summary appears, the total updating each time new item is added or deleted from the cart.